bahanonu/ciatah/README.md

 <img src="https://user-images.githubusercontent.com/5241605/51068051-78c27680-15cd-11e9-9434-9d181b00ef8e.png" align="center">

 Code and MATLAB class for analyzing one- and two-photon calcium imaging datasets.
+Includes a GUI to allow users to do large-scale batch analysis, the underlying functions can also be used to create GUI-less analysis pipelines.
 Includes code for determining animal locations (e.g. in open-field assay).

 Contact Biafra Ahanonu (bahanonu [at] alum.mit.edu) for questions about code or usage.

 Repository notes:
-- Covers preprocessing of calcium imaging videos, cell and activity trace extraction (with PCA-ICA, CNMF, and CNMF-E), manual and automated sorting of cell extraction outputs, cross-session alignment of cells, and more.
+- Covers preprocessing of calcium imaging videos, cell and activity trace extraction (with PCA-ICA, CELLMax, EXTRACT, CNMF, and CNMF-E), manual and automated sorting of cell extraction outputs, cross-session alignment of cells, and more.
+- Supports `PCA-ICA`, `CNMF`, and `CNMF-E` cell extraction methods publicly along with `CELLMax` and `EXTRACT` for Schnitzer Lab collaborators.
+Additional methods can be integrated upon request.
+- Most extensively tested on MATLAB `2015b` and `2017a`.
+Moderate testing on `2018b`.
+Individual functions and `calciumImagingAnalysis` class should work on other MATLAB versions after `2015b`, but submit an issue if errors occur.
 - This repository consists of code used in
   - G. Corder*, __B.
 Ahanonu*__, B. F. Grewe, D. Wang, M. J. Schnitzer, and G. Scherrer (2019).
 An amygdalar neural ensemble encoding the unpleasantness of painful experiences. _Science_, 363, 276-281. http://science.sciencemag.org/content/363/6424/276.
   - and similar code helped process data in: J.G.
 Parker*, J.D.
 Marshall*, __B.
 Ahanonu__, Y.W.
 Wu, T.H.
 Kim, B.F.
 Grewe, Y. Zhang, J.Z.
 Li, J.B.
 Ding, M.D.
 Ehlers, and M.J.
 Schnitzer (2018).
 Diametric neural ensemble dynamics in parkinsonian and dyskinetic states. _Nature_, 557, 177–182. https://doi.org/10.1038/s41586-018-0090-6.
 - Code developed while in [Prof. Mark Schnitzer's lab](http://pyramidal.stanford.edu/) at Stanford University.
+- Please check the 'Wiki' for further instructions on specific processing/analysis steps and additional information of software used by this package.

 ***
 ## Contents
 - [Installation](#installation)